talent-connect/connect/README.md

 Both are created, run and managed by ReDI School of Digital Integration.
 We're a non-profit school in Germany (in Berlin, Munich and NRW) with a community of hundreds of professionals from the digital industry volunteering to teach and mentor students.
 Our students are tech-interested locals and newcomers to Germany.

-## TL;DR for developers
+## Getting started for developers

+1. Make sure mongodb is installed your computer
+2. If you're re-seeding, drop the database files: `rm -rf mongodb-data/*`
-Make sure mongodb is installed your computer => run `yarn` in project root to install dependencies => run `yarn seed` to drop & re-seed database => run `yarn start:all` to boot all apps.
+3. Run `yarn` in project root to install dependencies
+4. Run `yarn start:all` to boot all apps, _or_ a subset of apps using the `start:x` commands in package.json.

    It'll take a while and lots of warnings will show until everything's booted.

+5. If you're re-seeding, run `yarn seed` to seed database

-Open these in your browser:
+You can open these in your browser:

 - ReDI Talent Pool: http://localhost:2999
 - ReDI Connect: http://localhost:3000